mgubaidullin/amq-ha/README.md

-# AMQ HA in OpenShift Demo
+# AMQ Pod Draining in OpenShift Demo

 ## How to
 ### Prerequisites